ericayzeng/Biof-501/README.md

 This analysis uses SSPI ranking data from 70 participants with schizophrenia obtained from a [2022 pulished study](https://pubmed.ncbi.nlm.nih.gov/35405574/).
 The data is in a csv file and is automatically downloaded during the `git clone` process and saved in the `input` folder.

 ## Output Data
 Results will be published in the `output` directory.
 The `output` directory will contain the intermediate datasets, and final outputs.

-The desired outputs for this project are as follows:
+The intermediate outputs for this project are as follows:
 - `preprocessed_Fouladirad_FISH_SSPI.csv`
   - A CSV of cleaned and standardized SSPI data ready for analysis
 - `pca_results.csv`
   - A CSV of PCA-transformed data with principal components and participant IDs
 - `kmeans_results.csv`
   - A CSV mapping participant IDs to their K-means cluster assignments

+The desired outputs for this project are as follows:
 - `kmeans_3d.png`
   - A 3D scatter plot showing K-means clusters in PCA-reduced space
 - `kmeans_sspi_heatmap.png`